Quaoar: Possible atmosphere

 The presence of methane and other volatiles on Quaoar's surface suggest that it may support a tenuous atmosphere produced from the sublimation of volatiles.
 With a measured mean temperature of approximately 44 K, the upper limit of Quaoar's atmospheric pressure is expected to be in the range of a few microbars.
 Due to Quaoar's small size and mass, the possibility of Quaoar having an atmosphere of nitrogen and carbon monoxide has been ruled out, since the gases would escape from Quaoar.
 The possibility of a methane atmosphere, with the upper limit being less than 1 microbar, was considered until 2013, when Quaoar occulted a 15.8-magnitude star and revealed no sign of a substantial atmosphere, placing an upper limit to at least 20 nanobars, under the assumption that Quaoar's mean temperature is 42 K and that its atmosphere consists of mostly methane.
-The upper limit of atmosphere pressure was tightened to 10 nanobars after another stellar occultation in 2019.
+The upper limit of atmosphere pressure was tightened to 10 nanobars after another stellar occultation in 2019, following that, the upper limit of a methane atmosphere was further tightened to 0.15 nanobars in 2026.